 A list of listed buildings in alphabetic Parish order is attached to this page.

 To see maps showing listed buildings in South Derbyshire, or to find out if a particular building is listed, you can use our interactive online mapping service (this is a link to our GIS Mapping system.
 Maps may take some time to load if using a slower connection).
 Help and accessibility.
 The mapping included in this site is supplied to the council under license, please refer to the terms and conditions.
 By clicking through to the map it is assumed that you have accepted the terms and conditions.

 Or, you can visit to view a list.
 Contact the planning department using the details on this page.

 Buildings can be listed for a number of reasons, including age, architecture and historical importance.
 All buildings built before 1700 that survive in anything like their original condition are listed, as are most buildings built between 1700 and 1840.

 For buildings built between 1840 and 1914, there is greater selection, and relatively few buildings built after 1914 are listed.
 Buildings less than 30 years old are listed only if they are of outstanding quality and are under threat.

-Once a building has been listed, it is a criminal offence to demolish or alter it (including the interior of the building) without consent from the council (Application Forms).
-Copies of the forms are also available from the council offices.
+Once a building has been listed, it is a criminal offence to demolish or alter it (including the interior of the building) without consent from the council.
+Application forms are also available from the council offices.